megahomyak/every_script_is_a_vk_bot/README.md

 # Every script is a VK bot

 VK bots is a python beginners' worst disease, but I'm moving it to the next level!
-This library can turn your code into the VK bot.
+This library can turn your code into a VK bot.

 ## Usage: